 Configure the loose_recycle_bin parameter to enable or disable the recycle bin.
 After you enable the recycle bin, data is recycled based on the rules for recycling tables.
 However, the tables are not purged by default.
 We recommend that you enable table purging to avoid additional storage fees caused by data in the recycle bin.

-Configure the loose_recycle_scheduler parameter to control the table purging feature.
-If table purging is disabled, the loose_recycle_scheduler parameter is ignored and the data is retained for a long period of time.
+The loose_recycle_scheduler parameter controls the table purging feature.
+If table purging is disabled, the loose_recycle_bin_retention parameter is ignored and data remains in the recycle bin without being automatically deleted.

 Manage the recycle bin